issacdowling/Single-GPU-Passthrough-VM/README.md

 For VTconsoles, make the same changes, if any, you made in the start script.

-Also, if not using sddm (for example, gnome users with gdm), change that here too.

 As with the start script, you can later try reducing/removing any sleep commands

 On NVIDIA, **add these before "rebind GPU"